Nebula-Softworks/Twilight-ESP/README.md

 ## [Documentation](https://docs.nebulasoftworks.xyz/twilight)
 > For Releases before Version 1.2, check the 1.1a Release's assets.

+## Editing the project
+You can edit/modify the project for your personal use or to contribute to the Twilight Ecosystem.
+If modifying for personal use, clone the repository to your local machine `git clone https://github.com/Nebula-Softworks/Twilight-ESP.git`.
+This will save the entire repository onto your drive and you can edit it freely in your code editor.
+Feel free to commit changes, and modify the code to your liking.
+If you are contributing, fork the repository instead on GitHub, then save it to your machine from the GitHub UI.
+You can edit the source, commit, and then create a pull request.

-## How To Compile Your Changes?
+### How To Compile Your Changes?
 > [!note]
 > You Will Need Performant Node Package Manager (pnpm) and Python

-First, clone the repo `git clone https://github.com/Nebula-Softworks/Twilight-ESP.git` if you have not already.
 Open the repo in your VSC Workspace OR Open the repo in Powershell/Command Prompt.
-Install the node_modules by running `pnpm install`.
+Install the node_modules by running `pnpm install` if you have not.
 Now, run `pnpm build`.
 Your changes will be bundled into the result at `dist/Twilight.ESP.luau` and `dist/Twilight.ESP.rbxm`.
 View the `build` folder to see and edit how the code is generated, including the header paragraph etc.

-### Using The Dev-Server Method
+#### Using The Dev-Server Method
 After completing the first 3 steps, run `pnpm dev-server` instead of building.
 Whenever you save changes, the dist/main.luau file will automatically update.
 In addition, the code will be generated with much more readable content, allowing for easier debugging.
 Replace your URL for HttpGet with `http://localhost:8642/dist/main.luau` - if you have changed the port, change it here as well.